GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## FINAL BUILD

 This is how the final keyboard will look like.
-In this picture I use RAMA Grid keycaps in NOCT.
+In this picture I used RAMA Grid keycaps in NOCT.

 ![final KLOR build](/docs/images/buildguide/3DPcase_keycaps.jpg)